AdityaSrivastavDS/MedQueryPy/Readme.md

 # Fetch details of each paper
 results = [PubMedFetcher.get_paper_details(pid) for pid in paper_ids]
 print("Paper Details:", results)

+# Check if an affiliation is non-academic using AI
+affiliation = "XYZ Biotech"
+print("Is non-academic:", PubMedFetcher.is_non_academic(affiliation))

+# Summarize a research paper using AI
+abstract = "This study investigates the effect of COVID-19 vaccines on different age groups..." summary = PubMedFetcher.summarize_paper(abstract) print("Summary:", summary)

 # Save results to CSV
 PubMedFetcher.save_to_csv(results, "output.csv")